Home

 Another precaution to take into consideration is the use of other drugs along with the antifolate as there are serious interactions that can occur.
 For example, the combination of an antifolate with an antibiotic produces a toxic effect.
 Even more serious, however, are the use of antifolates with the nonsteroidal, anti-inflammatory class of drugs (NSAIDs) as this combination can potentially lead to death.
 The NSAIDs, naproxen and ketoprofen, are especially to be used with caution.
 Other common NSAID drugs such as aspirin, phenylbutazone, salicylate, probenecid, and trimethoprim must also be carefully monitored when using antifolates.
 Alcohol should be completely avoided by patients taking antifolates as it increases the risk of developing hepatic fibrosis and cirrhosis.
 Notably, there are some drugs that can actually reduce antifolate toxicity, such as methylxanthines (e.g., caffeine and aminophylline).

 Adverse effects of the prolonged administration of antifolates occasionally occur.
-Tissues that renew themselves, like bone marrow and epithelial cells, are the most adversely affected by antifolates.
-The higher the dose, the more these tissues are affected.
-Younger patients cope better than older ones, due to their greater efficiency of renal function, resulting in quicker elimination of the drug from the body.
-Sometimes it is necessary to halt the administration of the antifolate, such as if it is causing mucositis, a serious symptom of gastrointestinal toxicity and/or if it causing symptoms of renal toxicity, such as renal impairment.
-Occasionally, the chronic use of antifolates causes hepatoxicity, although the validity of this is still under investigation.
-Other less common, but significant forms of toxicity that can be induced by antifolate drugs are neuro, pulmonary, and skin toxicity.
+Tissues that renew themselves, like bone marrow and epithelial cells, are the most subject to side effects by antifolates.
+Younger patients cope better than older ones, due to greater kidney efficiency, resulting in quicker elimination of the drug from the body.
+Sometimes it is necessary to halt the administration of the antifolate because of the severe side effects.
+These can include mucositis, a serious symptom of gastrointestinal toxicity and renal toxicity.
+Occasionally, the chronic use of antifolates causes hepatoxicity, neuro, pulmonary, and skin toxicity.

-New antifolate compounds with unique chemical structures are currently under development.
-The purpose of most of this new research is to overcome resistant biomechanisms that are immune to existing antifolates.
-The resistance to antifolates is often natural, but can also be acquired.
+New antifolate compounds are currently in development.
+Medicinal chemists are trying to overcome biomechanisms that are immune to existing antifolates.
+The body’s resistance to antifolates is often natural, but can also be acquired.
 Known causes of resistance include: reduced influx of the drug into the cell by the reduced folate carrier or because of the decrease of polyglutamation; an increase in DHFR because of gene enhancement; or a mutation in the DHFR enzyme which leads to decreased binding to the antifolate.
-Therefore, the newer antifolates being developed will have greater solubility in lipids, improved cellular uptake, and/or enhanced polyglutamation ability.
+Newer antifolates will have greater solubility in lipids, improved cellular uptake, and/or enhanced polyglutamation ability.
 The newer antifolates have potential for improved therapeutic efficacy along with decreased toxicity.